SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 **Reconciliation reports**
 SEQR reports about transaction date, account number, total sum of the transactions and number of transactions.

+**Refund**
+The SEQR user has the opportunity to get the money back after a purchase.

 **Report Engine**
 ERS component supporting interactive and scheduled reports, used for POS reconciliation reports through workstation.